 - 5-10 organic black tea

-- 1 gallon glass or ceramic container, or larger.
-No lid necessary (do not use metal or plastic).
+- 1 gallon glass or ceramic container, no lid necessary (do not use metal or plastic).

 - 1 clean tea towel